Baka-Git/heimdall_ids/README.md

 #### Rules
 - to change rules for methods [packets/host]
 ```
-# change rule for one mehtod
+# change rule for one method
 -r syn-2
 # change rules for several methods
--r syn-2,compex-100
+-r syn-2,complex-100
 ```
 ### Minimum parameters to enable Detection Module
 - Detection Module can be enabled only if number of host is known